Financials & Donations

 All our coordinators are mandated reporters.
 However, families experiencing homelessness are not synonymous with children being abused.
 The families we work with are experiencing homelessness for many and varied reasons, the most common being unaffordable housing.
 Our students’ parents are actively working to find permanent housing.
 Our focus is to support our students in their academic success, which is a key factor in breaking the cycle of homelessness.

 In addition to academic support and school supplies, School on Wheels also provides scholarship opportunities for students who have been in our program for more than three months.
 Our coordinators have access to a database of location-specific resource agencies if families ask for additional support outside of academia.
-Publically available resource databases we are aware of are listed at schoolonwheels.org/community-resources.
+Publicly available resource databases we are aware of are listed at schoolonwheels.org/community-resources.

 Yes, we have hundreds!
 Each time we match a student and a tutor, we consider that a success.
 When our students can meet regularly with a positive adult role model, they have a greater chance to succeed.
 Read about our Students of the Month.